nann-cheng/FSS-KRE/README.md

     - in the first terminal, enter the max directory, run the command: cargo run --example max_server
     - in the second terminal, enter the max directory, run the command: cargo run --example max_client

+  The results are written in "test", then run "Cargo test" to verify the results.